 ANALYSIS: The subject here in verse 18 is the annulling of ONLY ONE specific law concerning the physical, Aaronic priesthood, NOT ALL of the Mosaic laws.
 Verse 19: “(for the law made nothing perfect).”
 Which law made nothing perfect?
 Verse 11 pinpoints the exact law that made nothing perfect: the Levitical priesthood law.
 Many reputable translations explain in a more understandable way the transition (and abolishment or annulling) of the old Mosaic, Aaronic priesthood to the new priesthood led by Jesus Christ.
-By reading the following 10 additional translations you can see that the emphasis is on ONLY a genealogical qualification or ONLY the law requiring an ancestral line of priests to serve that was nullified, not the entire law of Moses.
 Also, since when does one equal many?
 I thought one always equals one, not many dozens of laws.
-The above words “former regulation” contain no “s” in the word “regulation,” so it is far more likely only one specific law is being referred to here, not multiple laws.
+The above words “former regulation” in verse 18 contain no “s” in the word “regulation,” so it is far more likely only one specific law is being referred to here, not a large number of laws.
+By reading the following 10 additional translations you can see that the emphasis is on ONLY a genealogical qualification or ONLY the law requiring an ancestral line of priests to serve that was nullified, not the entire law of Moses.

-“who becomes, not after the torah of a fleshly misvah, but after the dynamis of an endless life.
+“who becomes, not after the torah of a FLESHLY MISVAH, but after the dynamis of an endless life.
 17 For he witnesses, You are a priest to the eons after the order of Malki-Sedeq.
 18 For indeed there becomes a putting away of the preceding misvah because of its frailty and unbeneficialness thereof.”
-(A misvah is about the same as a mitzvah.) — exeGeses Companion Bible
+(A misvah is about the same as a mitzvah which basically means a law or commandment.) — exeGeses Companion Bible

 Again, what was annulled in verse 18 was the continuance of the Aaronic priesthood, not Old Testament laws as a whole.
 Old Testament laws certainly cannot be described as useless, weak, ineffective, unprofitable, or frail.
 Those laws literally save lives, preserve health, allow prosperity, and show reverence and obedience to our Creator.
 Many New Testament verses describe the “law,” which includes the Mosaic laws, as good, profitable, holy, just, and worthy of being upheld and established.
 The law referred to in verse 19 that made nothing perfect only refers to the law requiring the Levitical priesthood to teach righteousness, described specifically in verse 11 as a failure in perfection.
 Verse 28 further identifies what is weak: the Levitical high priests.
 The better hope brought in or introduced by Jesus involves the addition (not the abolition of anything except the Levitical priesthood law) of the gift of the Holy Spirit (not available in the Old Covenant), the gift of eventual immortality (also not available in the Old Covenant), and the gift of complete forgiveness of sin through the sacrifice of Jesus.
 Also, if the above Hebrew verses mean that all Old Testament laws have been done away with, we can now break laws of basic decency that even most pagan societies do not break, laws not specifically listed in the New Testament, such as the laws forbidding bestiality, bribery, membership in vandalizing mobs, removing property landmarks, convicting a son of a crime his father committed, eating parasite infested mice and rats, eating boiled poison dart frogs which can still kill you a year later, and incest which of course is a ridiculous supposition.